See also Upgrade Assistant which is a tool that automates the transition from an ASP.NET Standard project to an ASP.NET Core project.

 Microsoft has the following guidelines for migrating to ASP.NET Core: Overview of porting from .NET Framework to ASP.NET Core.

-If your add-on contains views, configure the the assembly for precompiled views by changing the SDK type for the project to Razor as:
+If your app contains views, configure the the assembly for precompiled views by changing the SDK type for the project to Razor as:

 You should also add the following property to the .csproj file:

-To avoid collisions in view locations with the partner website, you should store the views for the app (add-on) under a custom folder in the project.
-If not specified, the default convention is that views are stored under a top folder
+To avoid collisions in view locations with the partner website, you should store the views for the app under a custom folder in the project.
+If not specified, the default convention is that views are stored under a top folder .Views, like this:

 <module viewFolder="CmsUIViews" ...